 Let us consider a tank filled with water at a certain height with an opening at the bottom.
 If the water level is higher inside the tank, more water will flow out of the tank.
 Or, if the water level inside the tank is low, less water will flow out of the tank.
 Similarly, Ohm’s law relates voltage (water level) and current (water flow) to behave in the same way.

 The current and voltage are directly related to each other.
-As you increase one of them, the second will also increase for maintaining a constant resistance of the circuit.
-Where resistance has an inverse relation with current and direct relation with voltage.
+As you increase one of them, the second will also increase to maintain a constant resistance of the circuit.
+Where resistance has an inverse relation with current and a direct relation with voltage.

 Resistance and Conductance: